-The English cocker spaniel is a devoted companion, equally capable of hard work or happy family life.
+The English cocker spaniel is a medium-sized sporting dog from England with floppy ears, a sturdy body, and soft, silky fur that feathers on its ears, legs, and torso.
+This breed makes a devoted companion that's equally content with hard work and family life.
 All spaniels were originally bred from the same lines, but the English cocker spaniel stands out today for its well-proportioned appearance and friendly disposition.
-With plenty of energy but a calm demeanor, the English cocker spaniel makes a great family pet.
+With plenty of energy but a calm demeanor, the English cocker spaniel is a great family pet.

 Height: 16 to 17 inches (males); 15 to 16 inches (females)